Photo Booth: Post-processing

 After the picture is taken effects can be applied by clicking on the "Effects" button.
 Photo Booth has two sets of image effects that can be applied when taking a picture.
 The first set contains photographic filters similar to those in Adobe Photoshop; additional effects may be downloaded from websites.
 Another set allows replacing the background with a custom backdrop.

 Backgrounds

-From Mac OS X 10.5 Leopard to macOS 10.15 Catalina, the user could apply backdrops to provide an effect similar to a green screen.
+From Mac OS X 10.5 Leopard to macOS 10.14 Mojave, the user could apply backdrops to provide an effect similar to a green screen.
 When a backdrop was selected, a message appeared telling the user to step away from the camera.
 Once the background was analyzed, the user stepped back in front of the camera and was shown in front of the chosen backdrop.